jcc1997/dart_vue/README.md

 # dart_vue

-This is trying to build vue-like reactive system in Dart and finally use in Flutter.
+This is trying to build vue-like reactive system in Dart and finally to use in Flutter.

 Flutter has [`ValueNotifier`](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) and [`ChangeNotifier`](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) which in my opinion, is similar to reactive system built by vue.